redkite-labs/redkitecms-docs/contribute/contribute.rst

 it on a repository at github.

-To have your bundle distributed on RedKite CMS website, open a pull request at `RedKite CMS repository`_ and post the link to your repository, in the pull request body.
+To have your bundle distributed on RedKite CMS website, open a pull request at `RedKite Blocks repository`_ and post the link to your repository, in the pull request body.

 Your Theme or Block bundle will be evaluated and then it will be published.